-Real-world projects from examples we have observed, including putting on a school book sale or building hydroponic gardening tables for senior centers, are excellent ways for students to develop empathy and the cooperative and collaborative skills that are mentioned in the taxonomy.
+Real-world projects from examples we have observed, such as organizing a school book sale or building hydroponic gardening tables for senior centers, are excellent ways for students to develop empathy and the cooperative and collaborative skills that are mentioned in the taxonomy.
 These projects also provide a real-world application of curricular topics (e.g., math skills in a school store; biological knowledge for a hydroponic garden).

-A key to successful project-based learning is giving students a choice in the area in which they would like to work.
+A key to successful project-based learning is giving students a choice in the area in which they are interested and would like to work.
 In teacher-initiated projects, students may wish to select their role within the overall project (such as designing the hydroponic setup or selecting appropriate plants in the gardening tables for senior centers example mentioned above).
-In our enrichment cluster program1 (Renzulli et al., 2013), students choose both the topic and the various role(s) they would like to play in the project.
-First, they select the cluster of greatest interest in which to participate, and then they select which role they will play to support the cluster's major goal, which is to produce a product, performance, or presentation that is designed to have an impact on one or more targeted audiences.
-Many of the executive functions "come together" as students in enrichment clusters work cooperatively to bring their audience- oriented projects to the highest possible level of development.
+In the enrichment cluster component of the Schoolwide Enrichment Model (Renzulli et al., 2013), students choose both the topic and the various role(s) they would like to play in the project or service they decide to complete.
+First, they select the cluster of greatest interest in which to participate, and then they select which role they will play to support the cluster's major goal, which is to produce a product, service, performance, or presentation that is designed to have an impact on one or more targeted audiences.
+Many of the executive functions "come together" as students in enrichment clusters work cooperatively to bring their audienceoriented projects to the highest possible level of development.
 We sometimes describe this type of work as encouraging young people to be thinking, feeling, and doing like practicing professionals, even if their work is at a more junior level than adult professionals in a given field.

-Executive functions contribute to improved academic outcomes as well as supporting social and emotional learning, self-confidence, and self-efficacy (Culclasure et al., 2019; Durlak et al., 2011; Richardson et al., 2010).
+Executive functions contribute to improved academic outcomes as well as supporting social and emotional learning, self-confidence, and self-efficacy (Culclasure et al., 2019; Durlak et al., 2011; Richardson et al., 2012).
 By prioritizing the integration of academic and executive functions skills, we can make learning a more enjoyable and engaging process.
 The key to successfully integrating cognitive and co-cognitive skills is to avoid the direct teaching of executive function skills, focus on the project-based learning method, providing teacher guidance on locating and using how-to information, and emphasize the importance on student-selected product genre, design, format, and target audiences.